Maintaining Eligibility

 - TEACH Grants

-Allowed: You received an unsatisfactory or failing grade in the course.
-You want to take the course again to receive a satisfactory or passing grade.
-You can take the course again.
-There is no limit to the number of times you can retake a course if you continue to receive a failing grade.
+Allowed: A student who received an unsatisfactory or failing grade in a course may retake the course to earn a passing grade.
+There is no limit on the number of times a failed course may be repeated.

-Not allowed: You received an A or a B in a course at Texas A&M, and you want to take it again.
-You will not get federal financial aid for this class because you already received a passing grade.
-However, your financial aid will not be affected if you are enrolled in 12 other credit hours in addition to the repeated class.
+Not allowed: A student who earned a grade of A or B in a course is not eligible for federal financial aid to repeat the course.
+However, financial aid will not be affected if the student is enrolled in at least 12 other credit hours in addition to the repeated course.

-Not allowed: You received a D in a course, then retook it for a better grade and got a C. You want to take it a third time for a better grade.
-You will not get financial aid for this class because you already repeated the class once and received a passing grade each time.
-However, your financial aid will not be affected if you are enrolled in 12 other credit hours in addition to the repeated class.
+Not allowed: A student who earned a D in a course, retook it for a better grade and earned a C, and wants to take it a third time will not receive financial aid for the repeated course.
+In this case, financial aid will not be affected if the student is enrolled in at least 12 other credit hours in addition to the repeated course.